geudde/attic-chest/pages/03.season-2/16.meeting-28/09.attic-chest/docs.md

 I see you from your Chest depart
 With tears lament my hapless doom
 For months to rest in cheerless gloom
-Yet as a favoured Bard declares
+Yet as a favoured bard declares
 Hope brightest dawns through streaming tears
 E’en now the cheering ray I see
 Which shines refulgent, shines on me